 Table of Contents:

-- The Challenges of Working with EDI
+- Challenges of Manual EDI Shipping

-- Key takeaways on EDI Orders and Order Processing Software: Their role and challenges.
+- Key Takeaways on EDI Orders

 - Order placement: Customers place orders via EDI ordering systems, online platforms, or purchase orders (POs).